 General Care for Bodhi Tree Bonsai

 A shallow pot is used to grow Bodhi Tree Bonsai.
-Under potting and constant pruning, proper care and training are the keys to grow a healthy bonsai plant.
+Under potting and constant pruning, proper care and training are the keys to growing a healthy bonsai plant.

 While growing a Bodhi Tree Bonsai, care should be taken to prune the plants regularly and at the right time.
 Pruning and training the plants are important to grow a healthy and good-looking bonsai plant.

 The pruning can be done regularly to remove the overgrown branches and to shape the plants.
-The unwanted branches can be removed to shape the plants according to one’s need.
+The unwanted branches can be removed to shape the plants according to one’s needs.
 The tips of the branches can be regularly pinched off.
-While pruning, few leaves should be left on the branches.
+While pruning, a few leaves should be left on the branches.
 Removal of all the leaves from the pruned branches can affect the health of the plant.
-The whole ficus can be defoliated to promote new foliage growth.
-This should be done only to healthy bonsai.
+The whole focus can be defoliated to promote new foliage growth.
+This should be done only for healthy bonsai.

 The branches can be wired using aluminium or copper wires.
 The wired branches can be bent to shape the branches.
 The wires should not be wound very tightly.
 This can cause marks or cuts on the branches when they grow.
 Wire the branches when they are ½ inch thick.